 How Prodigy Math Game helps you scaffold your lessons

 Scaffolding in education can be time-consuming, and it’s not always easy to tell exactly where your students are in the learning process — especially if they’re learning remotely.

 Prodigy Math Game can help!

-Prodigy Math Game’s adaptive algorithm automatically keeps learners in their zone of proximal development, encouraging students to tackle new problems without overwhelming or frustrating them.
+Prodigy Math Game’s adaptive algorithm keeps learners in their zone of proximal development, which can help them tackle new problems without feeling overwhelmed or frustrated.

 And with powerful teacher tools, you’ll be able to align the questions students see as they play.

 Use Assignments as a diagnostic tool to see where students need scaffolding

 Assignments quiz students on a set of skills with a fixed number of questions.
 Think about it like a pop quiz, except students have no idea they’re being assessed — it’s all part of the adventure!